 Section 6310 Inducement of Minors to Buy Liquor:

 A person is guilty of a misdemeanor of the third degree if he hires or requests or induces any minor to purchase, or offer to purchase liquor... from a... licensed dealer for any purpose.
-PENALTY: MANDATORY SENTENCING and a fine of not less than $300.
+PENALTY: a fine of not less than $300.

 Section 6310.1 Selling or Furnishing to Minors:

 A person commits a misdemeanor of the third degree if he/she intentionally and knowingly sells or... furnishes, or purchases with the intent to sell or furnish, any liquor... to a person... (under the age of 21).
-FIRST OFFENSE: fine of not less than $1,000, possible imprisonment, or both.
-SUBSEQUENT: $2,500 fine, possible imprisonment.
+FIRST OFFENSE: fine of not less than $1,000.
+SUBSEQUENT OFFENSES: $2,500 fine.

 The word “furnish” as detailed within this Pennsylvania Crimes Code section is defined as “to supply, give or provide to, or allow minor to possess on premises or property owned or controlled by the person charged.”

 Lebanon Valley College intends to provide and maintain a drug-free environment for all students and employees of the College.
 The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited on any Lebanon Valley College property.
 A controlled substance is a controlled substance in Schedules I through V of Section 202 of the Controlled Substances Act, 21 U.S.C.
 Section 812 and as further defined by regulation or amendment.
 Examples of controlled substances include, but are not limited to, opiates, such as heroin, morphine, and codeine; cocaine; cannabinoids, such as marijuana and hashish; amphetamines; barbiturates; valium or Librium, phencyclidine (PCP), methaqualone (Quaalude), and peyote (LSD); and substances not sold as prescription drugs or medicines but which are used for mind and/or behavior altering effect.